pandas-dev/pandas/doc/source/io.rst

 - ``dtype`` : if True, infer dtypes, if a dict of column to dtype, then use those, if False, then don't infer dtypes at all, default is True, apply only to the data
 - ``convert_axes`` : boolean, try to convert the axes to the proper dtypes, default is True
-- ``convert_dates`` : a list of columns to parse for dates; If True, then try to parse datelike columns, default is True
+- ``convert_dates`` : a list of columns to parse for dates; If True, then try to parse date-like columns, default is True
 - ``keep_default_dates`` : boolean, default True.
-If parsing dates, then parse the default datelike columns
+If parsing dates, then parse the default date-like columns
 - ``numpy`` : direct decoding to numpy arrays. default is False;
   Supports numeric data only, although labels may be non-numeric.
 Also note that the JSON ordering **MUST** be the same for each term if ``numpy=True``
 - ``precise_float`` : boolean, default ``False``.
 Set to enable usage of higher precision (strtod) function when decoding string to double values.
 Default (``False``) is to use fast but less precise builtin functionality